sashas777/magento-docker/README.md

 ## Support Matrix
 The image supported per official support docs or may be updated per GitHub request.
 If you interested in a specific version - feel free to contact or use GitHub sponsorship.
+The support matrix below has been created based on image downloads from DockerHub.

 | Image                | End of Life  | Support Status |
 |----------------------|--------------|----------------|